Aratramba/collect-components/README.md

-# Design Manual Scraper
+# Collect Components
-Generate components.json file for [Design Manual](https://github.com/EightMedia/design-manual) capturing HTML comments and their corresponding HTML components from a website.
+Captures tagged HTML comments and their corresponding HTML components from a website and generates components.json.

 ## Usage